robot-dexterity/tactile-gym-3/README.md

 ### Installation ###
 This repo has only been developed and tested with Ubuntu 18.04 and python 3.10.
+We use `uv` to manage the python environment.

 Clone the repository:
 ```console